 My husband and I are busy preparing a 6-part blog series on ADHD, DNA, and understanding what “genotype” testing can tell you about medication response.
-Be sure to subscribe to this blog to be notified (see sign-up box above right).
+Be sure to subscribe to be notified.

 In case you missed it, my husband has ADHD.
 Diagnosed in 1999.
-He is also a molecular biologist, and his former girlfriend is a neurosurgeon.
+He is also a molecular biologist with an emphasis in genetics.
+His former girlfriend is a neurosurgeon.
 But who connected his lifelong “issues” with ADHD?
 Yeah, this journalist.

-I share our story in the introduction to my book, Is It You, Me, or Adult A.D.D.?, excerpted at the end of this post.
+I share our story in the introduction to my book, Is It You, Me, or Adult A.D.D.?, excerpted below.

 In our house, I’m the expert on ADHD.
 But he’s the expert on having ADHD.
+His particular version of it, anyway.
 He’s long provided stalwart moral support for my advocacy.
 But really, he has his own work and interests.
 So mostly I plow through the ADHD-related scientific research myself.
 Sometimes, though, there are questions where it’s handy to have a resident scientist.

-For example, I became interested in this genotyping test for ADHD medications, from Harmonyx.
+For example, I became interested in this genotyping test for ADHD medications, from Harmonyx [no longer available, though other companies offer this testing].
 Perhaps it would help people with ADHD avoid too many spins on the “Meds Roulette” wheel that too often defines ADHD medication treatment.
 We have knowledge about genetic patterns that influence how medication work for an individual with those patterns; seems we should be using it.

 Did he want to try it?
 “Absolutely!” he said.
 And would he maybe write about it for ADHD Roller Coaster readers?
 “Sure, why not?” he said.
 I paid a visit to the Tennessee-based company while I visiting my family in Memphis, and I was very impressed with their approach and methods.